oat-sa/lib-lti1p3-core/README.md

 - [Platform](src/Platform/PlatformInterface.php): any kind of platform that needs to delegate bits of functionality out to a suite of tools.
 - [Tool](src/Tool/ToolInterface.php): external application or service providing functionality to a platform.
-- [Deployment](src/Deployment/DeploymentInterface.php): defines the scope of contexts under which a tool is made available for a platform (allows multi tenancy).
+- [Deployment](src/Deployment/DeploymentInterface.php): defines the scope of contexts under which a tool is made available for a platform.

 ### Messages